FriendsOfSymfony/FOSHttpCache/doc/invalidation-introduction.rst

 =====================================

 This general introduction explains cache invalidation concepts.
-If you are already familiar with cache invalidation, you may wish to skip this chapter and continue to the [Cache Invalidator](cache-invalidator.md).
+If you are already familiar with cache invalidation, you may wish to skip this chapter.

 HTTP Caching Terminology
 ------------------------